bboc/s3patterns/slides/slides.md

 ## Role: Meeting Host

-The meeting host is accountable for proper preparation and follow-up of meetings.
+The meeting host is accountable for proper preparation and follow-up of meetings, workshops or other events.

+The role may be assigned temporarily (i.e. for one specific event) or permanently. e.g. for all events of one circle.

+---

+## Meeting Host: Responsibilities

 * preparation
+    - identify goals and deliverables
+    - select facilitator and keeper of the minutes
+    - prepare and distribute agenda and schedule
+    - estimate required time
     - identify and invite participants
-    - find a date
+    - schedule the meeting/workshop
-    - book and prepare location
+    - book location (and transportation if required)
-    - prepare agenda or schedule
-    - provide required materials and information
+    - set up the space, provide required materials and information
-    - select facilitator and keeper of the minues
 * follow-up
-    - clean up location
+    - clean up location, return keys etc.
-    - make minutes are distributed and approved
+    - make sure minutes are distributed and approved